-Tulamben is situated 90km from Denpasar Airport and it takes you about 2,5 to 3 hours by car to get there.
+Tulamben is situated 90km from Denpasar Airport and will take you about 2.5 to 3 hours by car to reach.

 Tulamben is well known for its amazing diving sites that will leave you breathless.
-Its rich marine biodiversity along with its naturally beautiful wall of corals is perfect scenery to appreciate life and nature.
-It is also know for a shipwreck which now serves as a marine habitat for various species.
+Its rich marine biodiversity along with its beautiful wall of corals are definitely a perfect feast for your eyes.
+To add to its spectacle, Tulamben is also known for a shipwreck which now serves as a marine habitat for various species.

-- USAT LIBERTY WRECK: 30m form the shores of Tulamben, a 120m long World War II ship is sitting at the ocean’s steep sandy bottom.
+- USAT LIBERTY WRECK: 30m from the shores of Tulamben, a 120m-long World War II ship is sitting at the ocean’s steep sandy bottom.
 This now amusing diving spot offers good visibility at 15-20m, with the bottom of the wreck at 29m.
-There is an estimated 400 marine species inhabiting the wreck and is visited by more than 100 types of pelagic species.
+There are an estimated 400 marine species inhabiting the wreck and is visited by more than 100 types of pelagic species.
 Night diving in the wreck is also recommended to see the unique flashlight fishes decorating the black corals.
 Water temperature is usually around 28°C-29°C.

-From the closest airport, Gusti Nguraj Rai International Airport (Denpasar Airport) you can ride a taxi, motocycle or bus.
-It takes you about 2,5 hours to get there.
+From Gusti Nguraj Rai International Airport (Denpasar Airport), you can ride a taxi, motorcycle or a bus.
+It will take you about 3 hours to get to Tulamben.